Hitting lessons for fastpitch softball

 Private softball hitting lesson costs?

 How much do hitting lessons cost?
 My hitting lessons cost range depends on number of players, location of the field, and whether the instruction will be indoors or outdoors, but sessions usually go a 1/2 – 1 hour long.
-In the off-season when we are using the indoor facility the hitting lesson prices are $40-$50 to cover the cost of the facility on top of the lesson.
+In the off-season when we are using the indoor facility the hitting lesson prices are priced a bit higher to cover the cost of the facility on top of the lesson.

 The initial hitting session is really focused on introduction, dynamics, seeing the ball, getting a video or two so I can form a plan based on her strengths and opportunity areas, and then just let her swing away and have fun hitting a bucket or two of balls.